 S&EC traversed the property and observed landforms (slope, drainage patterns, past use, etc.) as well as soil conditions (depth, texture, structure, seasonal wetness, restrictive horizons, etc.) through the use of hand auger borings.
 The site was evaluated during moist soil conditions.
-From these observations, an evaluation of the site was developed, relative to subsurface disposal of wastewater.
-Soil boundaries were flagged in the field and were located by S&EC using a GPS unit.
+From these observations, an evaluation of the site, relative to subsurface and surface disposal of wastewater, was developed.
+Soil areas were estimated in the field.
 The soil/site evaluation criteria used is that contained in 15 A NCAC 18A .1900 "Laws and Rules for Sewage Treatment and Disposal Systems".